leveste/EternalBasher/DEternal_patchManifest/readme.md

+# DEternal_patchManifest

-Binary file of the python script by SutandoTsukai181.
+Compiled binary file of the python script by SutandoTsukai181.
 Required for using texture mods.

 NOTE: EternalModInjectorShell runs tool this automatically.
 No need for running it manually.